Smana/cloud-native-ref/infrastructure/base/crossplane/README.md

 kcl mod push oci://ttl.sh/ogenki-cnref/rdsinstance:v0.0.1-24h
 ```

-The OCI artifact will be available for 24 hours, as specified in the tag.
+Here we're using [TTL.sh](https://ttl.sh/) and the OCI artifact will be available for 24 hours, as specified in the tag.
 You can then reference it in your Crossplane composition:

 ```yaml
 ...